 - Penalty Group 1 – A: Lysergic Acid Diethylamide (LSD)

 - Penalty Group 2: Ecstasy, Mushrooms, Mescaline, Amphetamine, Psilocybin, and Methaqualone, THC (wax/oil)

 - Penalty Group 3: Ritalin, Clonazepam, Valium, Xanax, Lorazepam, Anabolic steroids, and less than 300 mg of Hydrocodone.

 - Penalty Group 4: Mixtures or compounds of a limited number of narcotics and active medical ingredients.

 - Marijuana (classified independently): Poss. of Marijuana 4 oz. to 5 lbs.

-If convicted for a drug crime in San Antonio, you could spend years behind bars, have to pay significant fines, perform community service or complete probation.
+If convicted for a drug crime in San Antonio or drug trafficking in Texas, you could spend years behind bars, have to pay significant fines, perform community service or complete probation.
 Should you be convicted of a felony drug crime, you will attain life-long status as a convicted felon and the loss of some civil liberties, such as the right to bear arms.
 Depending on your citizenship status, a drug charge could even result in deportation from the United States.